IP Address: What Is It and How Do I Find Mine?

 Find an IP: On Your Own or With an Online Tool

-See Your IP Address on Windows
+See Your IP Address (Windows)

 If using Windows, you can find out both your private and public IP addresses with the following steps: